New Ideas in the Humanities

 Proposers may request up to $50,000 (total) for projects lasting up to two years.
 Expenditures may include research assistants, graduate student stipend and tuition (where applicable), postdoctoral researchers’ salary, consultants, publishing charges, materials and equipment, event organization, travel, and costs related to purchasing, curating, or creating data.

-Faculty summer salary or release time (semester leave), preparation of textbooks and courses will not be supported through this innovation fund.
+Faculty summer salary or release time (semester leave), preparation of textbooks, and course development is not supported through this innovation fund.

 Proposal Preparation Instructions

 Proposals will be judged on the basis of quality (the soundness and persuasiveness of the concept and the elegance of the design), originality (how the proposal brings new ideas together to suggest surprising outcomes) and potential impact (the ways in which the proposed activity will shift thinking in the field toward new methodological or topical directions or the ways it will help address important questions in the area of scholarship).
+The proposal template is provided to assist faculty in developing their submission; the committee will not use adherence to the template as a review criteria.
 A faculty committee will review the proposals and make funding recommendations.